Charity VAT exemptions for fundraising events under threat as HMRC ignores tribunal ruling

 Charity total return accounting

 Charities in England and Wales are permitted (subject to conditions) to adopt total return accounting in respect of their permanent endowment funds, but how is this accounted for?
-Normal treatment Without total return accounting, investment income earned from endowment funds is credited to unrestricted or restricted funds in the Statement of Financial Activities (SoFA).
-It […]
+Normal treatment Without total return accounting, investment income earned from endowment funds is credited to unrestricted or restricted funds in the Statement of Financial Activities […]

 The Statement of Recommended Practice (SORP) for Charities: What you need to know